 “Out of all of the venues I’ve been to, the ease of access from the stable area to the training and competition areas was very good.”

-However, Hoy did warn that the equestrian legacy left by the Olympics would be weakened by the temporary nature of the Greenwich Park facility, in contrast to when the Games were held in his homeland in 2000.
+However, Hoy did warn that the equestrian legacy left by the Olympics would be weakened by the temporary nature of the Greenwich Park facility, in contrast to when the Games were held in his

 “There have been some countries that have come out of the Olympics with a wonderful legacy,” said Hoy.

 “The Sydney venue you now have to book up to two years in advance, which is wonderful for the sport in Australia.

 “That’s something the United Kingdom isn’t going to have, because the venue won’t be used again for equestrian sports.”